 I must admit I was a little nervous going into the treatment because it was an unknown for me.
 I have had many different prolotherapy and PRP injections done on almost every joint in my body and was very familiar with that experience but was anxious to see how the extraction and injection compared.
 The treatment began with me lying on my stomach in the prone position on the exam table.
 The doctors first assessed my outer hip region for excess fat and decided upon the areas that they would extract the fat and stem cells from.
 Most people have a little to a lot of extra fat in this region that is commonly known as the love handles.
 After finding the spot with the highest amount of fat, they were ready to begin!

-My extracted fat then went through a gravity separation and then a slow speed centrifuge separation.
+My extracted fat then went through multiple stages of separation.
 This separates the extracted solution into blood, adipose stem cells, and fatty acids.
 The stem cells were then taken from that solution and the rest was discarded.
 The stem cells were then mixed with platelet rich plasma, which allows the solution to be more easily injected.
 It also increases effectiveness of the therapy because the stem cells respond stronger in a growth factor rich environment.

 Stem Cell Therapy Experience Treatment

 Going into this process I was not in any pain anywhere in my body but I still wanted to go through the entire process like a regular patient would experience.
 That meant I would be treated with my own stem cells that the doctors had just extracted.
-I chose to have the stem cells put back into my knees, as I figured it would only strengthen them up long term and possibly prevent arthritis formation.
+I chose to have the stem cells put back into my knees, as I had been dealing with some chronic pain and was hoping to possibly prevent arthritis formation.
 The injection of the stem cells back into my knees was very similar to a PRP injection with the only difference being that the doctor used a larger gauge needle for the injection.
 This is due to the fact that the stem cell therapy solution has a higher viscosity than PRP.